filecoin-project/filecoin-docs/docs/storage-provider/how-providing-works.md

 ![Thirty-eight hundred storage providers October 2021](./img/ecosystem-data.png)

 Your success is a success for the entire ecosystem.
 When you provide stellar storage service, our reputation increases to attract more clients and providers.
 In addition, the growing market for storage and retrieval apps attracts application developers to improve our efficiency, making our ecosystem even more attractive.
-See [CID gravity](https://www.cidgravity.com/) for pricing and client management.

 Because Filecoin is decentralized, there is no single, central entity that determines who can and can't join our network.
 Instead, Filecoin has built-in objective criteria, such as the blockchain and our protocol, deals, proofs, and other consensus mechanisms, that allow anyone who can perform a role to join.
-The mutual benefits of more participants means that we naturally want to bring along new entrants to make the ecosystem stronger.
+Because there is a mutual benefits to having more participants, we naturally want to bring along new entrants to make the ecosystem stronger.

 ![Filecoin workflow from collateral to FIL rewards.](./img/storage-overview.png)